Introduction

 Get Dialouts

-request returns dialouts scheduled for a future time.
+Returns dialouts scheduled for a future time

 curl -X GET \